Highlights

 - Cycling through Mediterranean forests, along mountainsides and through endless vineyards

 We thoroughly enjoyed the holiday and we will be recommending it to our friends.
-A good range of cycling in wonderful surroundings – we enjoyed the challenging climbs!
+A good range of cycling in wonderful surroundings!
 The tour leader and guides were all excellent and made a great team.
-They were very professional, always on hand ensuring that the trip ran smoothly so we could concentrate on the cycling and enjoy the relaxing evenings.

 Itinerary

-Logrono is gaining a culinary reputation to rival anywhere in Spain and no visit to the town would be complete without a visit to Calle del Laurel which showcases the best pincho and tapas bars in the area.
-A great chance to go shoulder to shoulder with the locals, soak up some fantastic Riojan atmosphere and wash down local culinary delights with fruity red ‘de la tierra’, while getting to know your riding ‘amigos’ for the week.
+Logroño is gaining a culinary reputation to rival anywhere in Spain and no visit to the town would be complete without a visit to Calle del Laurel.
+The district perfectly showcases the best pincho and tapas bars in the city and provides a great opportunity to go shoulder to shoulder with the locals and soak up some typical Riojan atmosphere.

 - Meals: Breakfast, lunch